 It was also rumoured that serial killer of The Rainbow Murders provided the story for the Fifth Wrong Turn instalment.
 The story goes that Joseph Franklin murdered two women when he was in West Virginia.
 Similarly in the movie, Maynard a serial killer is introduced in Bloodlines who teams up with a similar to Wrong Turn family…

 The question soliciting opinions if the Wrong Turn was inspired by the real-life story, unfortunately, has no straight answers.

-As director Rob Schmidt Barraccano, himself puts it, that the conflicting cultures of left-wing urban bohemia and unschooled rural poverty were the inspiration for Wrong Turn. …I grew up surrounded by strange people and things: hobos that would leave apples on the corral fence in exchange for meals, a best friend, a tenant farmer’s son who had no tongue and only babbled gibberish.
+As director Rob Schmidt Barraccano, himself puts it, that the conflicting cultures of left-wing urban Bohemia and unschooled rural poverty were the inspiration for Wrong Turn. …I grew up surrounded by strange people and things: hobos that would leave apples on the corral fence in exchange for meals, a best friend, a tenant farmer’s son who had no tongue and only babbled gibberish.
 There’s a lot of death in the country, cows and pigs slaughtered for food, dogs and cats hit by speeding cars and deer and rabbits brought down by hunters, their corpses hung from trees to drain.
-There were switchblades and old shotguns among all the tools in the barns and city folks, Orthodox Jews from Brooklyn and political radicals from Chicago, would come out to a place populated by impoverished Appalachians driving ancient pickups and Amish riding in their horse-drawn buggies through miles of empty forest.
+There were switchblades and old shotguns among all the tools in the barns and city folks, Orthodox Jews from Brooklyn and political radicals from Chicago would come out to a place populated by the impoverished Appalachians driving ancient pickups and Amish riding in their horse-drawn buggies through miles of empty forest.
 It was a great place to grow up in…

 The end result: Wrong Turn is pure creativity.
 Fact mixed with Fiction.
 Nothing less.
 Nothing more.